I have a tan - can I still have a colour session?

 they have had a weight change and are about to shop for a new wardrobe

-they need advice as their hair begins to grey
+they need advice as their hair begins to grey or they are considering a big change for their hair

 they are planning a significant life change, such as beginning their career, getting a promotion, entering retirement or starting to date